Witness protection: United States

-The United States established a formal program of witness protection, run by the U.S. Marshals Service, under the Organized Crime Control Act of 1970.
+The United States Federal Government operates the United States Federal Witness Protection Program, formal program of witness protection, administered by the United States Department of Justice and run by the United States Marshals Service, under the Organized Crime Control Act of 1970.
 Before that, witness protection had been instituted under the Ku Klux Klan Act of 1871 to protect people testifying against members of the Ku Klux Klan.
 Earlier in the 20th century, the Federal Bureau of Investigation also occasionally crafted new identities to protect witnesses.

 Many states, including California, Connecticut, Illinois, New York and Texas, as well as Washington, D.C., have their own witness protection programs for crimes not covered by the federal program.
 The state-run programs provide less extensive protections than the federal program.
 They also cannot hold or have as many people involved as the federal program.

 Before witness protection funds can be sought, law enforcement must conduct an assessment of the threat or potential for danger.
-This assessment includes an analysis of the extent the person or persons making the threats appear to have the resources, intent, and motivation to carry out the threats and how credible and serious the threats appear to be.
+This assessment includes an analysis of the resources, intent, and motivations of the person or persons making the threats, and how credible and serious the threats appear to be.
 When threats are deemed credible and witnesses request law enforcement assistance, witness protection funds can be used to provide assistance to witnesses which helps law enforcement keep witnesses safe and help ensure witnesses appear in court and provide testimony.

 Special arrangements, known as S-5 and S-6 visas, also exist to bring key alien witnesses into the US from overseas.
 T visas may be used to admit into the United States victims of human trafficking willing to assist in prosecuting the traffickers.